krakenjs/kappa/README.md

 }
 ```

-For read operations (GET, HEAD, etc) the proxy will first attempt to fetch the module from the first registry,
+For read operations (GET, HEAD, etc) the proxy will first attempt to fetch the module from the first registry.
-and if the requested module, continue to the next registry, and so on.
+If the requested module is not found it continues to the next registry, and so on.

 For write operations the proxy will only attempt to write to the FIRST registry.
 All auth occurs with the first registry as well.